Deadlock vs Brimstone matchup in Valorant

 The Sentinel (Deadlock) vs Controller (Brimstone) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Deadlock's Sentinel abilities serve different purposes than Brimstone's Controller kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Sentinel abilities interact with Controller counterplay is essential for maximizing your agent's potential.
 Deadlock's Sentinel toolkit may excel at certain aspects while Brimstone's Controller kit counters others.
-The Deadlock advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Brimstone advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Deadlock has favorable matchups against 13 agents and unfavorable matchups against 7 agents in Valorant.
-Deadlock's strongest matchup is against Phoenix with a 100.0% win rate.
-The most challenging matchup is Neon at 20.0% win rate.
+Deadlock has favorable matchups against 10 agents and unfavorable matchups against 11 agents in Valorant.
+Deadlock's strongest matchup is against Vyse with a 85.7% win rate.
+The most challenging matchup is Neon at 18.2% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Deadlock matchup win rates and combat stats in Valorant (Patch 12.04)
+Deadlock matchup win rates and combat stats in Valorant (Patch 12.08)

 Opponent